AdobeDocs/campaign-web.en/help/v8/get-started/connect-to-campaign.md

 ## Supported browsers {#browsers}

-Campaign v8 Web is designed to work optimally in the latest version of Google Chrome, Safari, and Microsoft Edge.
+Adobe Campaign Web is designed to work optimally in the latest version of Google Chrome, Safari, and Microsoft Edge.
 You might have trouble using certain features on older versions, or other browsers.

 ## Language preferences {#language-pref}

-Campaign v8 Web is currently available in the following languages:
+Adobe Campaign Web is currently available in the following languages:

 * English (US) - EN-US
 * French - FR